exercism/legacy-docs/about/README.md

 Each exercise consists of an mininum a README describing the problem to solve, and a collection of automated tests define the requirements of the solution.
 A good test suite will not mandate a particular approach, but will allow people to try many different approaches, and solve the exercise in many different ways.

 There are many ways to [contribute to a language track][getting-started-track].
-You can find the repositories for the current language tracks in the list of repositories tagged with [exercism-track][track-topic].
+You can find the repositories for the current language tracks in the list of repositories tagged with [exercism-track][].

 [exercism-io]: https://github.com/exercism/exercism.io
 [cli]: https://github.com/exercism/cli